devantler-tech/dotnet-cilium-cli/README.md

 A simple .NET library that embeds the Cilium CLI.

+## Prerequisites

+- MacOS (x64 and arm64)
+- Linux (x64 and arm64)

+Windows is removed for now, as it makes the package larger than the size limit of 250MB on NuGet.

 ## 🚀 Getting Started

 To get started, you can install the package from NuGet.